timur-developer/timur-developer/README.md

 ## About

-I build backend services in Go with a focus on performance, observability, and developer experience.
+I build Go backends: from user flows and business logic to technical solutions that help services evolve reliably.
+I design APIs and data flows, and enjoy digging into existing systems to find constraints and simplify them for the long run.

-I study at Peter the Great St. Petersburg Polytechnic University and create open-source tools, backend projects, and technical articles in Russian and English.
+I study at Peter the Great St. Petersburg Polytechnic University and build open-source tools, product-focused backend projects, and technical articles in Russian and English.

 English: B2, Cambridge FCE certificate.